davidsonfellipe/awesome-wpo/README.md

 ## Webserver Benchmarks
 * [httperf](https://code.google.com/p/httperf/) - httperf is a tool for measuring web server performance.
 It provides a flexible facility for generating various HTTP workloads and for measuring server performance.
+* [Apache JMeter] - Open source load testing tool: It is a Java platform application.

 ## Metrics Monitor
 * [Keepfast](https://github.com/davidsonfellipe/keepfast) - Tool to monitor indicators related to performance of a web page.